Q: What’s the best URL structure for a multilingual site?

 3. Click “Advanced search”

 Keep in mind that the numbers shown here are very rough approximations and not meant to be used as actionable metrics.
 Remember that some URLs may be recognized as having content in multiple languages.
-For a more actionable metric, consider using separate Sitemaps files for each language or country and referring to the Sitemap indexing numbers shown in Webmaster Tools, or depending on the site structure, the data shown under Index Status in Webmaster Tools.
+For a more actionable metric, consider using separate Sitemaps files for each language or country and referring to the Sitemap indexing numbers shown in Search Console, or depending on the site structure, the data shown under Index Status in Search Console.

 Q: Can I use non-English / non-ASCII URLs?